The Marginalia Problem

 "What does your mother call you."

-"My mother," he said, "calls me Christopher.
-She is, on the whole, the only person who does.
-I prefer, in the building and outside it, Kettle.
-Christopher is a name for a man who has, in his life, made larger decisions than I intend to.
-Kettle is a name for a man who, when asked what he wants to be, says: warm, and useful, and occasionally, on request, capable of a whistle."
+"Christopher."
+He drank.
+"Only her.
+Christopher is a name for a man who makes large decisions.
+I don't.
+Kettle is for a man who, when asked what he wants to be, says: warm.
+Useful.
+Occasionally, on request, capable of a whistle."

 "Warm and useful," Iyla said.